 While these symptoms can have strong negative effects on the life of a soldier, there are methods to relieve them.

-Depending on the scope and extent of trauma, psychologists determine whether cognitive-behavioral therapy (see CBT) or exposure therapy, or a combination of both, will lead to the best health outcomes for soldiers.
+Depending on the scope and extent of trauma, psychologists determine whether cognitive-behavioral therapy or exposure therapy, or a combination of both, will lead to the best health outcomes for soldiers.
 If the psychologist determines that an individual's behavioral issues actually stem from issues going back to childhood, psychotherapy is also a treatment option.

-Providing treatment to soldiers
+Providing Treatment to Soldiers

 Military psychologists offer soldiers a range of treatment options to best meet their needs.
 Typically, these come in the forms of cognitive behavioral therapies, or exposure therapies.